 Antiochus’s incursion into Judea was extremely successful.
 All of Judea turned over to Hellenism at the expense of the law of God—all, except for a family in western Judea known as the Hasmonean family (or the Maccabees).
 This family would later lead a rebellion against Antiochus and the Seleucid Kingdom, known as the Maccabean revolt.

 Antiochus sent a number of generals into Judea over the next few years, but none of them was able to crush the rebellion.
 Antiochus Epiphanes was with the main Seleucid army in the east trying to crush the rising Parthian rebellion.
 It was there that he heard of the defeat of one of his generals in Judea.
 Immediately he set out for Judea himself to crush the rebellion.
 According to Polybius, a historian of the time, while Antiochus was en route to destroy the Jews, he was struck down and troubled with a “perpetual delirium” of some sort, “imagining that specters [terrifying spirits] stood continually before him, reproaching him with his crimes.”
 This torment drove him literally insane.
 Soon after, in 164 B.C., Antiochus died.

 For almost 2,200 years Antiochus’s name has been synonymous with the enemies of the Jews who would take away their freedom, their lives and their truth.
 But did you know that Antiochus Epiphanes was actually prophesied in the book of Daniel?
 His life was accurately forecast more than two centuries before his birth.
 You can read about that in our booklet, Proof of the Bible.

-What’s more, the prophet Daniel reveals there is a modern counterpart to the ancient Antiochus waiting in the wings.
-To ready more of the prophecies surrounding Antiochus Epiphanes, please request our booklet History and Prophecy of the Middle East.
+What’s more, the Prophet Daniel reveals there is a modern counterpart to the ancient Antiochus waiting in the wings.
+To read more of the prophecies surrounding Antiochus Epiphanes, please request our booklet History and Prophecy of the Middle East.